Nick689/CustomPOS/Readme.md

 ## Description
 CustomPOS is a retail Point of Sale system.
-It is not exactly a program since it is only a spreadsheet with macros.
-LibreOffice is used for GUI and MySQL for database.
-No data is stored in client side.
-Only the database backup is needed to save all your data.
+LibreOffice is used for GUI and MySQL for database, why reinventing the wheel ?
+No data is stored in client side, only the database backup is needed to save all your data.
-GUI has been designed to be highly efficient with only one page POS, there is no sub-page, only one pop-up confirmation message will be displayed before invoice validation.
+GUI has been designed to be highly efficient with only one page POS, there is no sub-page, only one popup confirmation message will be displayed before invoice validation.
 CustomPOS main concepts are:
-- You can customize this program as you like
+- It is easy to customise, it is only made of macros and SQL requests (Yes, we cannot exactly call it a program)
-- You are the master of your data so that you can:
-  - correct problems at their origin
-  - Extract data  for analyzing, statistics, accounting, etc ...
+- You are the master of your data (full database access) allowing you to correct mistakes at their origin, and easily extract data (for statistics, accounting, etc ...)

 ## [Screenshot](https://github.com/Nick689/CustomPOS/blob/master/Preview/ViewAll.md)

 ## Features
-* The macros are easily customizable
+* Easy to customise
-* Multi-user
+* Multi user
-* Multi-session
+* Multi session
-* Only Mysql (or substitute) is needed on the server which can run on intel i3 or i5 without trouble
+* Little server hardware needs (for Mysql or substitute)
-* Every data write are made transactionally to avoid data corruption
+* Transactional data write to avoid data corruption
-* Built-in PDF export
+* Builtin PDF export
 * Barcode printing (code128 only)
 * Advanced user right management
 * Advanced pricing management with selectable scenarios for each item